winstond/hind_plover_dictionary/Documentation/TheoryDocumentation.md

 # Theory Documentation
 Reference documentation for पत्थर सिद्धांत (stone theory), a hindi/devanagari machine steno theory.

+## Development Status of This Theory

+This theory and this documentation should very much be considered "in development".
+Although many of the below rules are mature enough that I don't expect them to change, there are many that I would consider tentative so please do expect potentially significant change to the rules/documentation of this theory.

 ## About Hindi

 Hindi is written in a script called [Devanagari](https://hindilanguage.info/devanagari/).
 Devanagari consists of consonants and stand-alone vowels.
 However, when written vowels most commonly appear in words as a maatra sign.
 Therefore, when writing hindi each consonant has a form of the consonant+matra representing the consonant with the vowel sound.